Autistic Dissonance: When the Environment Doesn’t Fit

 Does This Fit?

 We're not offering autistic dissonance as a finished concept.
-It's a working frame, and we want to know whether it names something you've lived.
+It's a working idea, and we want to know whether it names something you've lived.

 If you've been told you're too rigid, too intense, too much, for needing the world to make sense: you may not be out of step with reality.
 You may be in step with a kind of coherence the world around you isn't offering.